rougier/matplotlib-tutorial/README.rst

 Now, we need to write the update function for our animation.
-We know that at each time step each ring should grow be more transparent while largest ring should be totally transparent and thus removed.
+We know that at each time step each ring should grow and become more transparent while the largest ring should be totally transparent and thus removed.
 Of course, we won't actually remove the largest ring but re-use it to set a new ring at a new random position, with nominal size and color.
-Hence, we keep the number of ring constant.
+Hence, we keep the number of rings constant.